Ga naar zoeken

 BLACKSTONE Program: Life Time Extension for EDF

-NRG has enabled life time extension of Advanced Gas Cooled Reactors (AGRs) operated in the U.K. by EDF.
+NRG PALLAS has enabled life time extension of Advanced Gas Cooled Reactors (AGRs) operated in the U.K. by EDF.

 More than 40 years